 Brilliant guest post by my friend and colleague, WordPress Developer, Vik Martin.

-Vik designs beautiful websites for real people using WordPress and I’m delighted to be co-hosting a workshop on Blogging With WordPress, with Vik later in the year.
+Vik designs beautiful websites for real people using WordPress and I’m delighted to be co-hosting a workshop on Blogging With WordPress, with her.

 If Blogging platforms were people…